 Motions In Limine.
 There is no special form for motions in limine, but any such motion must be filed at least 10 days before the trial date, and will be ruled on before trial whenever possible.
 Hearings on motions in limine are rarely necessary.

 Exchange of Exhibits and Trial Briefs.
 Trial briefs are encouraged but not required, must be filed five days before the trial date, and shall not contain any new motions.
-Prior to the trial date, parties must exchange exhibits, and provide the Court with a joint bench book which lists, describes, and contains all exhibits..
+Prior to the trial date, parties must exchange exhibits, and provide the Court with a joint bench book that lists, describes, and contains all exhibits.
 Counsel must confer with one another before trial in an attempt to reach agreement as to admissibility of each exhibit.

 Bench Trials.
 Before or during a bench trial, the parties may submit proposed findings of fact and conclusions of law.